 The area was managed for its scenic value and mountains, rather than for the wildlife and in this way differed from, for example, the Kruger National Park or other ‘big five’ game parks.
 In the Natal National Park, visitors could get out of their vehicles and walk in the area, rather than having to remain in their vehicles.
 The area was much favoured by international tourists and mountain climbers and persons visiting the area saw the Drakensberg peaks as the “Switzerland of South Africa”.
 Over time, hutted camps and then hotels were built in the area, and roads and paths were constructed (Carruthers 2013).
 Today, the Royal Natal National Park is part of the bigger uKhahlamba-Drakensberg World Heritage Site listed because of both scenic and cultural (San rock art) heritage.

-The mountain bottlebrush, Greyia sutherlandii, in the Royal Natal National Park (James Strever)
+The mountain bottlebrush, Greyia sutherlandii, in the Royal Natal National Park (Denis Strever)

 The Royal Visit in 1947